-The Trustees intend maintaining an expected return on assets sufficient to recover the funding deficit, when calculated on a 'Low Dependency' basis, by 31 March 2031.
-The expected return is a "best estimate" of future returns based on the Scheme's asset allocation and in the light of advice from the Investment Consultant.
+The Trustees intend maintaining an expected return on assets sufficient to recover the funding deficit, when calculated on a 'low dependency' basis, by the time the Scheme is 'significantly mature'.
+The expected return is a 'best estimate' of future returns based on the Scheme's asset allocation and in the light of advice from the Investment Consultant.